bharath19-gs/6T_SRAM_CELL/README.md

   SRAM takes two design aspects: the power dissipation and propagation delay in reading and writing the value into the SRAM cell.
 The power dissipated during read and write operation is dynamic power dissipation.
 It helps to determine the battery life of portable devices.
 The given circuit demonstrates six transistor SRAM cells, with 4 cross coupled transistors as memory storage cells, and the other two transistors as access transistors.

   These access transistors are connected to the bit line and bit line bar that are denoted by “BL & BLB”.
 And word line here denoted by “WL” is connected to access transistors when the word line is set on, the access transistors can be accessed and similarly when a word line is set off the content of the memory comes set to hold state as the access transistors are turned off, and as a result, the data will remain unchanged in the cell, for the write operation bit line and bit line bar acts as input lines and for reading operation these lines would act as output lines.

+  ### Read and write operation
+   Read operation : Both access transistors and  are closed while activating the word line.
+When, cell(crossed inverters) comes to state 1 then signal flows in high amount on bitline(BL) and other side signal flows in low amount on bitline bar(BLB).
+Opposite is true when cell goes to state 0.
+Finally both BL and BLB get complement of each other’s.
+Sense/write, which are connected in the rear side of two bit line, they monitor their states and finally convert into output respectively.

+  write operation : In the write operation, Sense/Write circuit allows to drive bit lines BL and it complement BLB, and then it provides accurate values on bit line BLB and BLB as well as go to activate word line(the data is written into the cell once the word line(WL) is activated and deactivated in a span of time).

+  These operations can be observed in the below [waveforms](#waveforms)

 ## Circuit Design